jkbofficial/Customer_Churn_Analysis/README.md

 1.Power BI for visualization

-This repository contains the dataset, Power BI dashboard to replicate and undestand analsis.
+This repository contains the dataset, Power BI dashboard to replicate and undestand analysis.